badiba/raytracer/README.md

 This repository is newly created.
 My goal is to refactor my old code which was written a long time ago.
 Refactoring process is still ongoing.
 The old repository is available [here](https://github.com/badiba/raytracer-795).
 Different versions of the Ray Tracer are provided below.
 Version at the top is the latest.
 Each version contains:

-- Brief explanations of what is being added in that version.
+- Brief explanations of what is being added.
-- Resulting images in that version.
+- Resulting images.
-- What kind of bugs have been encountered and how did I manage to fix them.
+- Bugs that I have encountered and my solutions to them.
 - My personal experiences.
 - If applicable, time comparisons of different implementations.